August 1922

 McCarthy (2015), pg 111

 A small number of pro-Treaty soldiers escorting a large number of prisoners leaving Ballymullen Barracks in Tralee, Co.
 Kerry are attacked with grenades, rifle and revolver fire.
-Five prisoners and three soldiers are wounded with two of them (Private John Galworthy from Inisbofin, Co.
+Five prisoners and three soldiers are wounded.
+Two of the soldiers (Private John Galworthy from Inisbofin, Co.
 Galway and Thomas Drummond from Tralee) later die of their wounds.

 Doyle (2008), pgs 151-152